The fragmentation of the learning landscape

-In 1999 I joined the predecessor of Kennisnet for the rollout of internet in the educational field.
-All primary schools, secondary schools and MBO’s got an Internet connection.
-Of course this gave a huge boost to digital learning.
-Many schools started creating digital learning materials and organized the content and students.
-The need for an Electronic Learning Environment (VLE) was soon big.
-The core of most of the systems was the organization of content and users.
-Tests and hand-in orders could be taken and figures were inserted, but the essence was organizing people and learning materials.
+In 1999, I began working at the predecessor of Kennisnet to roll out the Internet in education.
+All elementary, secondary and vocational schools received an Internet connection, the start of the learning landscape.
+Of course, that gave digital learning a huge boost.
+Many schools started creating digital learning materials, and to organize it all, the need for an Electronic Learning Environment (ELE) soon became great.
+These environments have had many different name designations over the years, such as DWLO, LMS, DLO, LCMS, etc. The core of most systems was organizing content and users.
+Tests and submission assignments could be taken there and grades posted, but the essence was organization of people and learning materials.

-Simultaneously alongside ELO’s specific systems for taking tests, forums were set up and content was just as often outside as consumed within the VLE.
+At the same time, in addition to ELEs, specific systems were used for taking tests, forums were set up, and content was consumed outside, as often as inside, the ELE.

-The organization ran into a VLE a little awry.
-It proved difficult to get them all teaching colleagues in a standard, there were still plenty of computer illiterates and the rollout of the ELO faltered in many schools.
-Yes, there was content to students in the ELO, the students sat in groups so that they could work but students soon found other channels.
-ELO was used sub-optimally.
+Organizing ran into a bit of a snag in an ELO.
+It turned out to be complicated to get all teaching colleagues on board with a standard setup, there were still many digibits and the rollout of the ELE stalled in many schools.
+Yes, there was student content in the ELE, students were in groups so they could collaborate but students soon found other channels for that.
+The ELO was used sub-optimally.

-That’s basically what still playing.
-Students walk for music teachers and use the latest, hippest (old-fashioned word …) and other students, most frequently used tools.
+That’s actually what’s still going on.
+Students run ahead of teacher music and use the latest, hippest (old-fashioned word…) and by other students, most used, tools.
 And that changes rather quickly.
-First, Hyves, Facebook, Instagram and now Snap Chat.
-What will tomorrow be guessed only.
+First Hyves, Facebook, now Instagram and Snapchat.
+What comes tomorrow can only be guessed at.

 How do we deal with that in education?
-Well, the early adopters try to keep at it, they also sit on Pinterest and Snap Chat, they dive straight into the possibilities of Meerkat and are the ambassadors of innovation.
-However, many others hypes wait and steps in when a system has proven itself.
+Well, the early adopters are trying to keep up, they’re also on Pinterest and Snapchat, diving right into Meerkat’s capabilities and being the ambassadors of innovation.
+However, many others wait out the hypes and get in after a system has proven itself.

-Exactly there is the crux, how these systems prove themselves then?
-And are we not often (too) late?
+Right there is the crux, how do these systems prove themselves?
+And then aren’t we often (too) late?

-In my opinion should build schools experimental platforms which are used which need to be proven in addition to existing systems that have already been proven.
-Thus you keep the students involved and the low threshold for teachers.
-And if you start small with these innovations depends less from.
-Then you stay as school up-to-date but you do not charge the school with lengthy selection processes which ultimately bring no innovation.
-This prevents to be too conservative, but you can not hang your school on the great success that has put such a system.
-In short, try, keep what is good and replaced where it can be improved.
+In my opinion, schools should build living labs within which to use platforms that have yet to prove themselves, alongside existing systems that have already proven themselves.
+This keeps students engaged and the threshold is low for teachers.
+And if you start small with these innovations, less also depends on them.
+Then, as a school, you stay up-to-date but do not burden the school with lengthy elective courses that ultimately bring no innovation.
+In doing so, you avoid being too conservative but also do not hang your school on the great success that such a system must bring.
+In short, try it out, keep what is good and replace where it can be better.

-And do support the early adapters, the connoisseurs and enthusiasts!
+And be supported by the early adaptors, the experts and the enthusiasts!